The Oktoberfest in Munich, Germany

-More than Just a Beer Festival
+Much More than Just a Beer Festival

 The German Crown Prince Ludwig once remarked that folk festivals particularly delight him as they express a nation’s essential character, which in turn is inherited by children and children’s children.
 While the Munich Oktoberfest, to which the Prince was referring, has certainly changed since its initial celebration in 1810, there are traditions whose traces can still be seen.
 Most tourists, or even most citizens of Munich, will likely not observe these reminiscences of the past; to them, the “Mass Bier” (liter beer) along with a “Hendl” (half a chicken) is clearly the centerpiece of their diversion.
-In 2010, the 200-year anniversary of the Oktoberfest provides a perfect occasion to enlighten the public not only regarding the origins of this unique festival, but also the tradition it preserves to this very day.

-First, there appears to be a common misconception concerning where the Oktoberfest initially came about relative to where it is celebrated today.
+There appears to be a common misconception concerning where the Oktoberfest initially came about relative to where it is celebrated today.
 Nowadays, there are imitations worldwide, from Canada to Brasil.
 And while these “copies” are no doubt successful—the Canadian version is the leader with 700,000 visitors a year—the original is the most famous of them all: the Oktoberfest in Munich, Germany.

 Contrary to widespread thought that the Oktoberfest was brought about with a decree by the King, the Bavarian festival was initiated by the citizens.
 Specifically, it was an addition to the royal wedding celebration bringing together Crown Prince Ludwig and Princess Therese on Friday, October 12, 1810.
 Under normal circumstances, this wedding would have remained in Bavarian history like any other, had it not been for the idea of conducting a horse race to honor the royal family.